 Interviews where books by Paul Theroux were recommended

 Shelve your cynicism – Santa Claus does exist, and he took the time out to tell us his five favourite Christmas-time books.
-He’s more of a pictures than a words kind of guy, and he’s been to Las Vegas
+He’s more of a pictures than words kind of guy, and he’s been to Las Vegas.

 Britain is a bewilderingly motley nation of phlegmatic grumblers, says the author and editor Matthew Engel – a seaside resort-going, class-conscious people haunted by loss of empire, and we can’t even agree on what the country is called